ecphp/sessions/README.md

 * [State of Nix at European Commission presentation][State of Nix at European Commission]
 * [State of Nix at European Commission source][State of Nix at European Commission source]

+## 2022-11: Authentication at European Commission

+* [Authentication at European Commission presentation][Authentication at European Commission]
+* [Authentication at European Commission source][Authentication at European Commission source]

 [Test your tests]: resources/Test%20your%20tests.pdf
 [Why code quality matters]: resources/Why%20code%20quality%20matters.pdf
 [Composition and inheritance]: resources/session--composition-and-inheritance--29--437e9bb.pdf